jadetyrer/tender/README.md

 ###### Routes

-RESTful Routes are a high-level compenent that is provided in Rails.
+RESTful Routes are a high-level component that is provided in Rails.
 The Rails router allow the HTTP requests to be easily handled via the controller.
 The ```routes.rb``` file will allow the correct HTTP request to be mapped to the controller and provide the next URL to be displayed via the view.
 The routes deal with the get, put, post, patch and delete requests depending on the methods defined in the controller.
 The routes in Ruby can handle custom routes to help with the readability and capability of the application.
 The routes defined in my web application are as below:
 ```ruby
 Rails.application.routes.draw do
   devise_for :workers